oci-landing-zones/terraform-oci-modules-security/zpr/README.md

 ### IAM Permissions
 This module requires the following OCI IAM permissions:
 ```
+allow group <group> to manage zpr-configuration in tenancy
-allow group <group> to manage zpr-policy in compartment <vault-compartment-name>
+allow group <group> to manage zpr-policy in tenancy
-allow group <group> to manage zpr-security-attribute in compartment <vault-compartment-name>
+allow group <group> to manage security-attribute-namespace in compartment <zpr-namespace-compartment-name>
 ```

 ## <a name="invoke">How to Invoke the Module</a>